 - Align strategy with risk tolerance;

-- Promote the strategic and coordinated procurement of a quality order book, which contains a known and planned level of risk and a commensurate level of reward;
+- Promote the strategic and coordinated procurement of a quality order book, which contains a known and planned level of risk and an appropriate level of reward;

-- Ensure equitable commercial terms and conditions are contracted based on a predetermined set of acceptable contracting principles, together with the rational pursuit of commercial entitlement;
+- Ensure reasonable commercial terms and conditions are contracted based on a predetermined set of acceptable contracting principles, together with the rational pursuit of commercial entitlement;

-- Promote early and rigorous project reviews, and timeous responses to projects showing early signs of deviation from planned and tendered expectations;
+- Promote rigorous project reviews, and early responses to projects deviating from planned and tendered expectations;

-- Promote continuous improvement through the institutionalisation and application of key past lessons learnt;
+- Promote continuous improvement through the institutionalisation and application of lessons learnt;

 - Reduce operational surprises, improve predictability and build shareholder confidence;